 When writing an Email you are expected to maintain a certain professional manner.
 Yet since time immemorial, people have received and sent documents which have been ripe with professional inaccuracies.
-Here are some of the most commonly made mistakes that ought to be corrected.
+Here are some of the most commonly made mistakes that you should avoid while writing an email.

 It is a common occurrence to see professional documents written unabbreviated jargon, like – “C u on d nxt meetng.”
 Shorthand is acceptable on across mobile platforms where the need to be detailed is not mandatory.
 Writing for professional documents on the other hand, requires strict adherence of this principle.
 You cannot hope to write in such a language and expect praise.
 Personal comfort levels should not be made a part of during a business conversation.